JuliaLang/www_old.julialang.org/blog/_posts/2017-04-18-offset-arrays.md

 corresponding to convolution rather than correlation.

-In other programming languages, when filtering with a kernel that has an even number of elements, it can be difficult to remember the convention for which of the two middle elements corresponds to the origin.
+In other programming languages, when filtering with a kernel that has an even number of elements, it can be difficult to remember which of the two middle elements corresponds to the origin.
 In Julia, that's not an issue, because you can make that choice for yourself:

 ```julia
 julia> kern = OffsetArray([0.5,0.5], 0:1)